 Local Market Update

-• Industry buyers are cautious around both prompt and spread pricing for 2024 grain.
+• Industry buyers are conservative around both prompt and spread pricing for 2024 grain.

 Ruralco is always looking for grain to supply a wide range of end users.
 If you have free or uncontracted grain that you would like to sell, please contact the Ruralco Seed team.
 Drop your sample at any Ruralco Store, contact your Ruralco Representative, or call the Ruralco Customer Service Centre on 0800 787 256 to arrange sample bags or pick up.
 For queries about free or uncontracted grain that you would like to sell please contact the Ruralco Seed Team or request a call back below.